 - Parents/Caregivers

-Upcoming Low Muscle Tone Courses
+Upcoming Hypotonia/ Low Muscle Tone Continuing Education Courses

 Children with low tone are often seen with open mouth postures leading some to drool.
 This is a result of muscular hypotonia affecting the oral musculature where there is reduced oral lip seal and limited oral suction needed for swallowing hence, causing saliva to freely flow from the mouth.
-Reduced oral muscle tone particularly of the tongue also causes articulation difficulty that alters the child’s communication skills.
+Reduced oral motor control particularly of the tongue also causes articulation difficulty that alters the child’s communication skills.

 Handwriting and Drawing